jrroosevelt/VS2PCG/CardClarifications.md

 A: This **Thing is Huge!
 It's...
 It's Big!** does not actually modify the ATK.
 It is modifying how hard it strikes during combat resolution.
 Normally when you strike, you strike an equal amount to your ATK.
 This power (and the Daredevil one) changes the rules of the game so that you are striking with double that amount, or triple with Amplify.

 ^(Source - FB Post - Chad Daniel)

+# Evidence
+^CardNumber: ^DHK-031

+*Set: Defenders of Hell's Kitchen*

+Since Evidence appears exhausted, you must wait a turn (and have it still be in play) for it to ready.

+If you move an enemy supporting character to your side and hide it, it will remain there "imprisoned" for the rest of the game unless an effect causes it to leave play.

+The "imprisoned" supporting character CAN get stunned.
+In this case wound it and exhaust it (like any other stunned character).
+However, during your Recovery Phase it will remain stunned since it's not allowed to turn face up.

+^(Source: Rule insert)

 # [Evil Deadpool](http://vs.tcgbrowser.com/images/cards/big/MFM-005.jpg)
 ^CardNumber: ^MFM-005, ^MFM-006